rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 And he made from one man every nation of mankind to live on all the face of the earth, having determined allotted periods and the boundaries of their dwelling place, ^1726

-that they should seek God, and perhaps feel their way toward him and find him.
+that they should seek God, in the hope that they might feel their way toward him and find him.
 Yet he is actually not far from each one of us, ^1727

-for In him we live and move and have our being; as even some of your own poets have said, For we are indeed his offspring. ^1728
+for 'In him we live and move and have our being'; as even some of your own poets have said, 'For we are indeed his offspring.' ^1728

-Being then God’s offspring, we ought not to think that the divine being is like gold or silver or stone, an image formed by the art and imagination of man. ^1729
+Being then God's offspring, we ought not to think that the divine being is like gold or silver or stone, an image formed by the art and imagination of man. ^1729

 The times of ignorance God overlooked, but now he commands all people everywhere to repent, ^1730